digi-embedded/meta-digi/README.md

 * If TrustFence (TM) image encryption support is enabled, the uSD image will boot a signed U-Boot only.
 * Firmware update
-  * Updating from a microSD card is not supported, only from local partitions (e.g. the 'update' partition) or from external USB memory devices.
   * The software update package must be located in the root level of the update media (subfolders are not yet supported).
 * Cloud Connector